tsxepo-web/asynchronous-programming/README.md

 # TheTask
 This is a simple project to demonstrate Task Class.
-I took a synchronous list of of strings and reversed them using sleep function and Task.
+I took a synchronous list of strings and reversed them using sleep function and Task.